dart-lang/language/working/1847 - FinalizationRegistry/proposal.md

 callback rather than a Dart function.
 This is done to guarantee that eager synchronous execution of a finalization callback is not going to produce any side-effects observable from the pure Dart code.

+Unfortunately the second restriction has far reaching implications: in many commonly used native APIs destruction method does not adhere to a single argument signature that we expect from a finalization callback.
+This makes `NativeFinalizationRegistry` API unusable without writing additional trampoline code in native programming language (e.g. C), which we consider highly
+undesirable: as we want `dart:ffi` to be expressive enough to enable developers to create bindings in pure Dart, without requiring them to write and compile any additional native glue code.
+We will discuss this limitation more in the next section.

 ### Isolate-independent native functions